spencermountain/dumpster-dive/README.md

-# A whole Wikipedia, sitting in mongodb
+# A whole Wikipedia dump, in mongodb.
 put your hefty [wikipedia dump](https://dumps.wikimedia.org) into mongo, with fully-parsed wikiscript - without thinking, without loading it into memory, grepping, unzipping, or other crazy command-line nonsense.

 It's a javascript one-liner that puts a highly-queryable wikipedia on your laptop in a nice afternoon.